jasjs1/jasjs1/README.md

 # Hey 👋 nice to meet you!

-Hey, I'm Jayce I am a aspring software engineer!
-I am currently working on making websites in HTML, CSS, and JavaScript.
-I have a pasion for technology, coding, Tesla's, and most things tech related.
+Hey, I'm Jayce.
+I work on FontFlex and make my own iOS apps.
+For the iOS apps, I am using Swift & SwiftUI.
+For the websites, I am using HTML, CSS, and JS.

-Hope that you find some intresting work on this profile!
+I hope that you find some interesting work on this profile.

-Cheers ✌️